rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 !!! warning
     The login nodes are *NOT* for computationally intensive work.
 For running computationally intensive programs, see [Running Jobs on Midway](../midway_jobs_overview).
 !!! note "Login and compute nodes are system-specific"
-    Note that Midway2 compute nodes can only be accessed from Midway2 login nodes, and likewise Midway3 login nodes can only be accessed from Midway3 login nodes.
+    Note that Midway2 compute nodes can only be accessed from Midway2 login nodes, and likewise Midway3 compute nodes can only be accessed from Midway3 login nodes.

 ## Summary of Connection Methods